djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 Now leave the `Create from scratch` option selected, enter "Surplus Agent" as the name and enter the following into the Description field:
 ```
-You are an agent who specializes in giving recommendations for handling of surplus data.
-You should be compassionate to the user.
+The Surplus Agent provides recommendations about the handling of surplus data.
+It has access to data including the allocation strategy, product SKU and total cost for the surplus on each truck, and it returns information about the recommended handling of surplus.
 ```
 ![alt text](images/image11.png)